 It's important to manage your online presence because potential employers can use the information they find online to filter you out of their hiring pool.
 This could happen before you even get a chance to interview and show them how competent and qualified you are for the job.

-Make a periodic check to find all of the information you have (or someone else has about you) online, so you can make sure you don't get any unpleasant surprises during the hiring process.
-Here's a list of places to start checking:
+Make periodic checks to find all of the information you have (or someone else has about you) online so you can make sure you don't get any unpleasant surprises during the hiring process.
+Thoroughly check:

-- Email / Instant Message: Your email address and messaging screen name(s) should be professional.
+- Email/instant messages: Your email address and messaging screen name(s) should be professional.
 Your email messages should include a signature that includes your phone number, so it's easy for employers to contact you.
 One way to avoid mixing business with pleasure is to have a dedicated email address and screen name that you use just for job searching.

 - Google, Yahoo, Bing, and other browsers: Have you Googled yourself to see what information people can find about you on the Internet?
 Make sure that what you find is appropriate for a potential employer to read.
 Ask friends to search for your name as well and get input from them about the types of information they find.

 - Blogs: If you have a blog, is there anything that you wouldn't want an employer or a colleague to read?
 Whether you write about your interviews, your current job, or your personal life, don't forget to review all your online information when job searching, because any potential employer could find it.
 If you have friends who write about you, check to make sure what they are writing is appropriate.

-- Forums or bulletin board post: If you've posted comments or information about yourself or your personal opinions or preferences, be aware that these could also come up in a browser search.
+- Forums: If you've posted comments or information about yourself or your personal opinions or preferences, be aware that these could also come up in a browser search.

-Take the following steps as well so that, even if you can't change the information contained in these reports, you can at least have an explanation ready if questioned about them in an interview.
+Take the following steps as well so that you can at least have an explanation ready if questioned about them in an interview.

-- Get familiar with the information on your credit report, which you can get once a year at no charge from FreeCreditReport.com.
+- Know the information on your credit report, which you can get once a year at no charge from FreeCreditReport.com.

 - If you have had any civil lawsuits, find out what information an employer could have access to by contacting the courthouse that handled your case.